 Knee Replacement Surgery

 When a knee is so severely damaged by disease or injury, an artificial knee replacement may be considered.
 During knee replacement surgery, joint surfaces are substituted or replaced by prostheses.
-Nearly 600,000 knee replacement surgeries are performed annually in the U.S. The most common age for knee replacement is between 60 years old and 80 years old.
+Nearly 600,000 knee replacement surgeries are done each year in the U.S. The most common age for knee replacement is between 50 and 80 years old.

 Who might be a candidate for knee replacement?

-The most common condition that results in the need for knee replacement surgery is osteoarthritis, a degenerative, joint disease that affects mostly middle-aged and older adults.
+The most common condition that results in the need for knee replacement surgery is osteoarthritis.
+This is a degenerative, joint disease that affects mostly middle-aged and older adults.
 Osteoarthritis is characterized by the breakdown of joint cartilage and adjacent bone in the knees.
 Other forms of arthritis, such as rheumatoid arthritis and arthritis that results from a knee injury can also lead to degeneration of the knee joint.
-In addition, fractures, torn cartilage, and/or torn ligaments also can lead to irreversible damage to the knee joint over the years.
+In addition, fractures, torn cartilage, or torn ligaments also can lead to irreversible damage to the knee joint over the years.

 What happens before the surgery?

 In addition to a complete medical history, your doctor may do a complete physical exam, including X-rays, to ensure you are in good health before undergoing surgery.
 In addition, you may also meet with a physical therapist to discuss rehabilitation after the surgery and undergo blood tests (or other tests).

 How is a knee replaced with an artificial knee?